MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 Contoso admins set up the account as follows:

-1. They create a role at the vCenter level.
+1. Create a role at the vCenter level.
-1. They assign that role the required permissions.
+1. Assign that role the required permissions.

 ### Prepare to connect to Azure VMs after migration